-I would like to take this opportunity to thank the stakeholders, Central and State Governments, regulatory authorities, investors, banks and financial institutions and look forward to their continued support in the Company’s future endeavors.
+I would like to take this opportunity to thank the stakeholders, Central and State Governments,regulatory authorities, investors, banks and financial institutions and look forward to their continued support in the Company’s future endeavours.
 I thank all the Board members for helping me in creating good governance culture across the organization and fulfilling the responsibilities of the Board.
-I would like to place on record the sincerity, hard work, commitment and dedication of the employees.
+I would like to place on record the sincerity,hard work,commitment and dedication of the employees.

-It will certainly be our endeavor to put in our best efforts for sustained growth, expansion and prosperity of the Company benefiting all stakeholders.
+It will certainly be our endeavor to put in our best efforts for sustained growth, expansion and prosperity of the Company benefitting all stakeholders.

 Thank you and Jai Hind!